mhmmdo/mhmmdo/README.md

 i'm just a beginner °-°

-- ⚡ Fun fact: i'm like a fps game
+- ⚡ Fun fact: my gf is yeji and irene.